Gallo-Roman Theater of Lisieux: Symbolic element of the Romanization process

-Aerial view of Lillebonne's Roman theater.
+Aerial view of the Roman theatre of Lillebonne.

 Successive states of the same building.

 The Romans introduced the spectacles they enjoyed to the area that would become Normandy.
-The adoption of the theater is “an example of the Romanization of Gaul and the integration capabilities of the Romanized populations”.
+The adoption of the theater is "an example of the Romanization of Gaul and the integration capabilities of the Romanized populations".
 It is possible that the building included specific seating around the orchestra reserved for notable individuals.

 The construction cost of the building was considerable, and its impact on the urban landscape was significant.
-A theater is often regarded as “a prestige monument and an ostentatious construction”.
+A theater is often regarded as "a prestige monument and an ostentatious construction".
 These buildings were often funded by wealthy evergetes, primarily local magistrates.

-The remains do not appear to be associated with the “ancient city of the Lexovii”.
+The remains do not appear to be associated with the "ancient city of the Lexovii".
 In 1911, Raymond Lantier expressed the hope that "methodical works would be undertaken, particularly at the entrance, on the mound of deposited earth, and along the banks of the Merderet".
 A century later, this hope has yet to be fulfilled.